dannyasia/americancoin/README.md

 Americancoin
 =========

-AmericanCoin AMC is based on Litecoin and is the most patriotic crypto-currency ever.
-It has a block reward of 100 coins and will have a total of 168 million coins.
-This makes it 2 times that of LiteCoin.
+AmericanCoin AMC is based on Litecoin and is the most patriotic crypto-currency ever.<br> It has a block reward of 100 coins and will have a total of 168 million coins. <br>
+This makes it 2 times that of LiteCoin. <br>
 It is a lite version of Bitcoin optimized for CPU mining using scrypt as a proof of work.

 Website
 http://americancoin.org/